 Recent studies have pointed to alternative treatment methods for major depression, such as non-invasive brain stimulation techniques.

 For instance, a study that appeared at the end of last year showed that using small electric currents to stimulate a brain area called the orbitofrontal cortex significantly improves the mood of people who did not benefit from conventional antidepressants.

 An even more recent trial of a form of brain stimulation called “transcranial alternating current stimulation” (tACS) found that the technique halved depression symptoms in almost 80 percent of the study participants.

 Despite such promising results, doctors do not use these techniques widely, as there is not enough data available on their efficacy.

-So, a team of researchers led by Julian Mutz at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London, United Kingdom, set out to review some clinical trials that have examined the benefits of non-invasive brain stimulation techniques for people living with depression.
+So, a team of researchers led by Julian Mutz at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London, United Kingdom, set out to

 Specifically, Mutz and team examined the results of 113 clinical trials.
 Overall, these trials included 6,750 participants who were 48 years old, on average, and were living with major depressive disorder or bipolar depression.

 The original clinical trials involved randomly assigning these participants to 18 treatment interventions or “sham” therapies.
 The reviewers focussed on the response, or “efficacy” of the treatment, as well as the “discontinuation of treatment for any reason” — or “acceptability” of the therapies.
 Mutz and colleagues also rated the trials’ risk of bias.